Will Contest Lawyer in Corpus Christi

 A will contest aims to invalidate a deceased person’s will.
 This type of lawsuit is often a highly emotional procedure.
 A poorly written or nonexistent will may be a source of arguments among friends, family members, and other beneficiaries for months or even years after the decedent’s passing.
 If you believe the executor is not performing their duties, beneficiaries were not properly named, or the will is otherwise invalid, you deserve the opportunity to fight for a fair resolution.

-Not everyone can contest a will, and even those who can are subject to certain time constraints and grounds.
+Not everyone can challenge a will, and even those who can are subject to certain time constraints and grounds.
 Furthermore, in order to successfully contest a will, you need to have standing.
-A person or entity has standing if the outcome of the will contest will personally affect them.
+A person or entity has standing if the outcome of contesting a will is going to personally affect them.

 You have standing if you are: